Dark Neutrinos and a Three Portal Connection to the Standard Model: Three portal phenomenology

-\paragraph{Revisiting $a_\mu$} The above possibility opens the option to explain the discrepancy between the theoretical prediction~\cite{Blum:2018mom,*Keshavarzi:2018mgv} and the experimental value~\cite{Bennett:2006fi} of the $(g-2)$ of the muon via kinetic mixing.
+The above possibility opens the option to explain the discrepancy between the theoretical prediction~\cite{Davier:2010nc,Davier:2017zfy,Blum:2018mom,Keshavarzi:2018mgv,Davier:2019can} and the experimental value~\cite{Bennett:2006fi} of the $(g-2)$ of the muon via kinetic mixing.
 For instance, a $1$ GeV $Z^\prime$ with $\chi = 2.2\times10^{-2}$ can explain $a_\mu$.
-Taking $\nu_4$ around 400 MeV (800 MeV) and $m_5 > m_{Z^\prime}$, then the $Z^\prime$ would decay into 2 $\nu_4$ ($\nu_4 \nu_\alpha$) immediately.
-For the quoted value of the kinetic mixing and the largest neutrino mixing allowed, these heavy fermions would further decay into $e^+ e^-$ and $\mu^+ \mu^-$ pairs plus missing energy with sub-meter decay lengths.
+Taking $\nu_4$ around 800 MeV and $m_{Z^\prime}<m_5$, then the $Z^\prime$ would decay into $\nu_4 \nu$ immediately.
+For the quoted value of the kinetic mixing and $|U_{\mu4}|^2= 10^{-5}$, for instance, the heavy fermions would predominantly decay with sub-cm decay lengths to $e^+ e^-$ and $\mu^+ \mu^-$ pairs plus missing energy, as well as into $\nu \rho^0$ around $1\%$ of the time.
 This region of the $\chi$ parameter space is constrained only by the BaBar $e^+e^-$ collider searches for visible~\cite{Lees:2014xha} and invisible decays~\cite{Lees:2017lec} of a standard dark photon.
-Both of these searches would veto the three-body decays of $\nu_4$, opening up a large region of parameter space (see Ref.~\cite{Mohlabeng:2019vrz} for a similar discussion in an inelatic DM model).
+Both of these searches would veto the three-body decays of $\nu_4$, opening up a large region of parameter space (see Refs.~\cite{Mohlabeng:2019vrz,Duerr:2019dmv} for a similar discussion in inelastic DM models).
 Resonance searches still constrain the $Z^\prime$ BR into $e^+ e^-$ and $\mu^+ \mu^-$ which are proportional to $\chi^2$, providing a weak upper bound.
-In order to shorten the lifetime of $\nu_4$, we can increase mixing with the tau neutrino in order to avoid constraints from neutrino scattering.
-A detailed analysis to identify the viable parameter space is required and will be done elsewhere.
+A detailed analysis to identify the viable parameter space will be done elsewhere.
+Note that neutrino masses are too large for the mixing quoted, but can easily be accommodated by extending the neutral fermion sector.